vdemichev/diann-rpackage/README.md

 ```
 library(diann)
 ```
-Load a DIA-NN report (a small sample report included in this repository)
+Load a DIA-NN report (a small sample report is included in this repository)
 ```
 df <- diann_load("diann_report.tsv")
 ```